rodsonchue/SINoWhiteDiscordBot/README.md

-Private Discord Bot for TeaParty Discord Server
+# Discord Bot for TeaParty Discord Server using discord.py (v0.16.7)

+* Tested to work with Python 3.5.x or 3.6.x.
+* Check requirements.txt for dependencies
--> Bot configurations are to be supplied as a JSON file config.json.
-The file needs to be created if you are pulling from the repo for the first time.
+* Bot configurations are contained JSON file config.json
+	* The file needs to be created if you are pulling from the repo for the first time.

--> Refer to/make a copy of config.json.template
+	* For fast setup, make a copy of config.json.template and rename it to config.json

--> Run SINoWhite.py
+* Activate the bot by executing SINoWhite.py